Bourton on the Water is one of the best towns in the Cotswolds to visit, especially for families.

 Not only is it a gorgeous town, full of honey-coloured houses, there’s absolutely loads to do here and everyone should manage to find something to appeal to them.
 You can choose from museums to wildlife sanctuaries, dinosaur trails, treasure hunts, and more.

 Read on to explore what to do in Bourton on the Water with kids.

 Bourton on the Water

-Bourton on the Water is a village close to us and makes for a good day trip.
-It is known as the Venice of the Cotswolds but unfortunately there is no opportunity for punting here.
-Pretty little stone footbridges cross the River Windrush which flows through the town centre, giving it its nickname and a distinctive look amongst other towns in the vicinity.
+The town is also known as the Venice of the Cotswolds, although sadly there’s no opportunity for punting here.
+Instead of boats, you’ll find pretty little stone footbridges crossing the River Windrush which flows through the town centre, giving it its name and a distinctive look amongst other towns in the area.